- Doctors & Departments

 Standard uterine closure following MMC repair:

-Placement of a series of interrupted full-myometrial-thickness #0 polydioxanone retention sutures placed every 2–3 cm followed by a running #0 PDS suture to re-approximate the stapled myometrial edges.
+Placement of a series of interrupted full-myometrial-thickness #0 polydioxanone retention sutures placed every 2 to 3 cm followed by a running #0 PDS suture to re-approximate the stapled myometrial edges.
 Once the myometrial edges are approximated, the interrupted retention sutures are tied.

 Colorado Fetal Care Center's modified technique: